 I took out my cell phone and snapped a picture of it.

 I don't know why.
 He's not visible, except for a small, blurry image of his hand holding on to the seat in front of him.
 It's just a picture of a green SUV with Nebraska plates.

 At the end of our lives, we will remember glimpses of supreme beauty more fondly than any number of sexual encounters.

-See also: The 20 Most Beautiful Men in the World; Picking Up the Checker in the Grocery Store; and The Amish Boy in Red Bikini Briefs.
+See also: I Pick Up a Boy at a Gas Station in Iowa, Sort Of; Picking Up the Checker in the Grocery Store; and The Amish Boy in Red Bikini Briefs.